Thinking of applying to be a charity Trustee? Discover what the role of a Cats Protection volunteer Trustee involves

 Why did you apply to become a Trustee?

-Irene Campbell: My first trusteeship was almost 20 years ago, representing the local authority I worked for, and I immediately got hooked.
-I have held continuous trusteeships in all sorts of areas; culture, literary field, think tanks and problem solvers, help and advisory sector etc. So when I saw the vacancy for Cats Protection (where I had in the past started a local branch) it was a foregone conclusion that I wanted to be on its Board.
+Irene Campbell: My first trusteeship was more than 20 years ago, representing the local authority I worked for, and I immediately got hooked.
+I have held continuous trusteeships in all sorts of areas; culture, literary field, think tanks and problem solvers, help and advisory sector etc, and I have also been a school governor.
+So when I saw the vacancy for Cats Protection (where I had in the past started a local branch) it was a foregone conclusion that I wanted to be on its Board.

 What’s the best thing about being a Trustee?